 SCREEN: Eucentric focus is being set and initial adjustments are being made.

+Go out of diffraction mode.
 Ensure the beam is not blank, and reduce the magnification until the beam appears on the screen [1].
 Adjust the beam shift to the center and increase the magnification in steps up to 70kx while keeping the beam in the center [2].

-SCREEN: The beam is being checked.
+SCREEN: Go out of diffraction mode.
+The beam is being checked.
 The magnification is being reduced and the beam appearing on the screen is being shown.

 SCREEN: the beam shift is being adjusted and the magnification is being increased.